-My goal of telling you this is simply that you may fully trust Christ in whatever season of life you find yourself.
+My goal of telling you this is that you’d fully trust Christ in whatever season of life you find yourself.
 I am asked often would I do a 2 million dollar project again?
 My short answer is yes, because I could not have learned spiritually what I needed to learn if I hadn’t.
 I have addressed the spiritual journey here if you’d like to read further: (The Orange Planet: risk, surrender, transformation)

 Life if full of different seasons that include valleys and mountain tops.
 We found ourselves in a roller coaster ride three years ago.
-The short of it, we were in 1.5 million in debt, liquidated all $400,000 of our savings and had approximately $32,000 of monthly bills to keep that location running.
+The short of it, we were in 1.5 million in debt, liquidated all $400,000 of our savings and had approximately $32,000 of monthly bills to keep our location running.
 Looking back, it was incredible that we ran at that location for seven years.
 Again, you can read more about what that at the link above.
 The stress was nutty, yet I thrived on it, and it wore me down some days.
 I often asked God why did you birth in me a dream that didn’t let it happen as fast as I wanted?
-Now I understand, it was actually going at the speed I needed and He was directing.
+Now I understand, it was actually going at the speed I needed and He was directing my way.
 Often, we think we are in charge but make no mistake, you are the student and He is the teacher.

 Perhaps you don’t like where you are right now or what you are going through.
 Instead of fighting it, ask God what would you have me learn?